Virohan Allied & Healthcare Programs

 ID proof (Aadhar/PAN Card/Driving License/Passport)

-Eight passport size photographs
+Eight passport-size photographs

 Provisional allotment letter

-The AYUSH Admissions Central Counselling Committee (AACCC) conducts the online counselling for 15% All India Quota seats.
-Admission to BAMS to the remaining 85% state quota seats is conducted by respective state authorities for government colleges and all private institutes.
+The AYUSH Admissions Central Counselling Committee (AACCC) conducts the online counselling for 15% of All India Quota seats.
+Admission to BAMS for the remaining 85% state quota seats is conducted by respective state authorities for government colleges and all private institutes.
 The BAMS seat allocation will be determined by several factors, including the number of filled choices, NEET UG rank, availability of seats, and reservation criteria.
 The shortlisted candidates will have to report to the allotted college along with the original documents within the stipulated time.

 Frequently Asked Questions (FAQs)